Jt80149/dotfiles/sys-installs.md

 Steps Followed:
-Create the sys-installs folder: mkdir -p ~/path/to/your/dotfiles/sys-installs
+1. Create the sys-installs folder: mkdir -p ~/path/to/your/dotfiles/sys-installs

-Save the script above to a file named install-aws-cli.sh in the sys-installs folder: nano ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh
+2. Save the script above to a file named install-aws-cli.sh in the sys-installs folder:
+"nano ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh"

-Make the script executable:
+3. Make the script executable:
-chmod +x ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh
+"chmod +x ~/path/to/your/dotfiles/sys-installs/install-aws-cli.sh"

 ---------------------------------
 Works Cited:
-"where do i go to add the script"   (because i wasnt logged into the ubuntu sever.
-I was still in powershell.)
+"what commands need to be used to add a script"
+1.cd ~/path/to/your/dotfiles
+2. mkdir -p sys-installs
+3. nano sys-installs/install-aws-cli.sh
+Copy and paste the script I provided earlier into the install-aws-cli.sh file.
+Save and exit the editor (in nano, you can do this by pressing Ctrl+X, then Y, and Enter).
+Make the script executable:
+4. chmod +x sys-installs/install-aws-cli.sh

 "cd dotfiles/sys-installs is the path.
 How do i execute?"
-(Same thing)
+1. Navigation - "cd ~/dotfiles/sys-installs"
+2. Run the Script -  "sudo ./install-aws-cli.sh"